SrcNet-In/observablity-setup-src/README.md

 ![Image 1](./images/image_1.png)

-In this architecture, we are considering a **Kubernetes cluster** with two distinct namespaces:
+In our POC environment we created two namespaces:

 1. **Monitoring Namespace**: This namespace is dedicated to deploying the monitoring-related stack, including components such as **Prometheus**, **Loki**, **Tempo**, **Alloy** and **Grafana**.